Journey of Fear

 I Have a Confession to Make…

 In the months prior, I had been falling deeper and deeper into a depression.
 Not a chemical depression, mind you, but one that stemmed solely from my circumstances.
 I was feeling utterly trapped in the life that I was living.
 I was 24 and living with my parents, with no real idea as to how to improve my life.
 Every business idea that I had attempted hadn’t succeeded yet.
-And after my last unemployed period, I had make a sound promise NOT to work my life away for somebody else’s benefit (more on that later).
+And after my last unemployed period, I had made a sound promise NOT to work my life away for somebody else’s benefit (more on that later).

 For once in my life, ending things was beginning to look like a rational option.